 Define partitions in DirectQuery models

-This section explains how partitions are used in DirectQuery models.
-For more general information about partitions in tabular models, see Partitions.
+This article describes how partitions are used in DirectQuery models.
+For more general information about partitions in tabular models, see Partitions in tabular models.

 For each table, you must specify a single partition to use as the DirectQuery data source.
 If there are multiple partitions, when you switch the model to enable DirectQuery mode, by default the first partition that was created in the table is flagged as the DirectQuery partition.
-You can change this later by using the Partition Manager in SQL Server Data Tools (SSDT).
+You can change this later by using the Partition Manager in Tabular model designer in Visual Studio.

 Partitions in a cached tabular model behave the same way.
 If you are using an in-memory model, while the cache is being accessed, DAX formulas are evaluated for each partition, and the results are combined.
 However, when a tabular model uses DirectQuery mode, it would be impossible to evaluate multiple partitions, combine the results, and convert that into a SQL statement for sending to the relational data store.
 Doing so could lead to unacceptable loss of performance, as well as potential inaccuracies as the results are aggregated.